verixid/docs/README.md

 ## 🚀 Getting Started

-To integrate Verixid into your project:
+To integrate VerixID into your project:

 1. Request an API Key from the Verixid Developer Dashboard.
 2. Choose your preferred SDK or use our HTTP API endpoints directly.